 There are many ways to make this well-known African dish.
 There is no need to add liquid (or just add a bit) for cooking it as the meat will be better to cook in their own juice for rich flavor.

-Moreover, chefs can wrap meat and veggies in banana leaves and cook under hot coals.
-It is usually eaten with Attieke.
+Locals usually wrap the meat and veggies in banana leaves and cook under hot coals.
+This dish is often eaten with Attieke.

 Check these directions to make mouthwatering Kedjenou at home.